pawximity/ive-been-working-on-a-small-project/README.md

 ### 1. VirusTotal

-- Initial detection: 1/95 vendors
-- Minimal intelligence available
-- Likely a new or modified sample
+The initial detection is 1/95 vendors, so it's likely a new or modified sample:

 <img src="images/virus_total_1.png" alt="Virus total scan of the url" width="900"/>

 ### 2. Infrastructure Pivoting

-- Extracted the serving IP and related artifacts from VirusTotal
-- Identified associated domains and communicating files
-- Observed indicators of staged payload delivery

 VirusTotal shows a related executable (bootstrapper) that has communicated with the serving infrastructure: